yangfh2004/rust-limit-order-book/README.md

 ### Testing REST API
 Use Curl with below commands to test the API if running on a localhost.

-To create a new account:
+To create a new account for Alice:
 ```shell
 curl -XPOST 127.0.0.1:4321/accounts -H "Content-Type: application/json" -d '{"ddxBalance":"0.0", "usdBalance":"10.0", "traderAddress": "0xb794f5ea0ba39494ce839613fffba74279579268"}'
 ```

-To get data from existing account:
+To get account balances from an existing account:
 ```shell
 curl -XGET -i 127.0.0.1:4321/accounts/0xb794f5ea0ba39494ce839613fffba74279579268
 ```